dayziebloom/Pounds-of-Mistria/README.md

 # Pounds-of-Mistria
-A framework for NPC &amp; player weight gain within the game Fields of Mistria
+A framework for NPC &amp; player weight gain within the game Fields of Mistria, uses a modified version of "Dynamic NPC Portraits" by Annanomaly on NexusMods

 # Requirements
 - ModsOfMistriaInstaller (MOMI)
-  - Available as the latest release on Github https://github.com/Garethp/Mods-of-Mistria-Installer/releases
+  - Available as the latest release on their ([Github](https://github.com/Garethp/Mods-of-Mistria-Installer/releases))
   - or is usually available on Nexus Mods, but that version is not always up-to-date

 # Recommended
-- Daily Gift Perks by MayZ (placeholder for link)
+- Daily Gift Perks by MayZ ([Nexus Link](https://www.nexusmods.com/fieldsofmistria/mods/1140))
   - This is a side mod which will add new perks to buy on the cooking skill tree, which will each let you gift 1 additional item per day to NPCs, up to a maximum of 3 per day.
 - HOWEVER